 Class B allows the permittee to conduct tours only at the Big Cypress Bend Boardwalk.
 Annual permit fee of $1,200 with no additional commission due.
 Class B permit holders must pay the individual park admission.
 Class B permits will be approved by the Park Manager.

 Permit Class C

-Class C Permits pertain to for-profit events held in the Park authorized by the Park Manager. $250 permit fee is due for each event; special terms may apply.
+Class C Permits pertain to events held in the Park authorized by the Park Manager. $250 permit fee is due for each event; special terms may apply.